tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 ## Homework submission

 Assemble the code from the homework assignments A-C in a single R script (`HW7.R`) and upload it to your private GitHub repository under `Homework/HW7/HW7.R`.
-Please do not upload any data such as count tables with your homework.
+Please do not upload any data such as count tables or plots with your homework.

 ## Due date